Data Interpretation questions and answers

 Correct answer is B

-The following pie-chart shows the percentage distribution of the expenditure incurred in publishing a book.
-Study the pie-chart and the answer the questions based on it.
+Study the following pie-chart and the table and answer the questions based on them.

 A.